ChimJohn/Lakehouse-Stock-Anaytics/README.md

 1. Sign up at [financialmodelingprep.com/developer/docs](https://financialmodelingprep.com/developer/docs)
 2. Copy your API key from the dashboard
-3. Free tier gives 250 requests/day — this project uses ~63/day (21 tickers × 3 calls)
+3. Free tier gives 250 requests/day — this project uses ~48/day (16 tickers × 3 calls)
+4. Note: some individual symbols return `402 Payment Required` on the free tier regardless of quota remaining — this appears to be a permanent per-symbol restriction on certain stocks (see Tracked Universe above)

 ### 4. Create a Telegram bot